 When you’re in pain, you tend to seek distraction.

-When it comes to pain, you know, that kind of pain that isn’t a bodily sensation which you can clearly pinpoint, it gets tricky You drown yourself with mildly amusing music, videos or information, so that the nagging pain feels just like a minor nuisance.
+When it comes to pain, you know, that kind of pain that isn’t a bodily sensation which you can clearly pinpoint, it gets really tricky.
+You drown yourself with mildly amusing music, videos or information, so that the nagging pain feels just like a minor nuisance.
 You have every reason to look away.

 Only in paying attention to that pain, in capitalizing on our capacity to transform chaos in order, which is only tapped in when we engage with the world consciously, that we can find within that pain a source of meaning.